codeconsole/capacitor-cookie-demo/README.md

 npx webpack
 cd cap3
 npm install
+npx cap add android
 cd ..
-cd cap4
-npm install
-cd ..
+...
 ```

 The tricky part in demonstrating the issue is setting up an https server.
-You will need to provide a certificate and a private key `fullchain.pem` `privkey.pem` in the cert folder (for your domain, for example: dev.example.com).
+You will need to provide a certificate and a private key `fullchain.pem` `privkey.pem` in the cert folder (for your domain, for example: dev.pilotaid.org).

 Then you will need to add a host entry to the emulator so that it points to your local server.
 ```